Detergent

-A detergent is a formulated and commercially sold product for cleaning that contains surfactants plus other components.
-Detergents comprise surfactants as main functional components to remove hydrophobic grease or dirt by dispersing them in water.
-They often further comprise water (to facilitate application), builders (to soften water), enzymes (for breaking down proteins, fats, or starches), and dyes or fragrances (to improve the user's sensory experience).
+A detergent is a product for cleaning that contains surfactants plus other components.
+Detergents include surfactants as main functional components to remove hydrophobic grease or dirt by dispersing them in water.
+They often further include water (to facilitate application), builders (to soften water), enzymes (for breaking down proteins, fats, or starches), and dyes or fragrances (to improve the user's sensory experience).

 Common surfactants used in detergents are alkylbenzene sulfonates, which are soap-like compounds that are more soluble than soap in hard water, because the polar sulfonate is less likely than the polar carboxylate of soap to bind to calcium and other ions found in hard water.

 Definitions

 The word detergent is derived from the Latin adjective detergens, from the verb detergere, meaning to wipe or polish off.
 Detergent can be defined as a surfactant or a mixture of surfactants with cleansing properties when in dilute solutions.
 However, conventionally, detergent is used to mean synthetic cleaning compounds as opposed to soap (a salt of the natural fatty acid), even though soap is also a detergent in the true sense.
 In domestic contexts, the term detergent refers to household cleaning products such as laundry detergent or dish detergent, which are in fact complex mixtures of different compounds, not all of which are by themselves detergents.
 Detergency is the ability to remove unwanted substances termed 'soils' from a substrate (e.g., clothing).

 Components

-Detergents are formulated products used for cleaning, i. e. mixtures of various chemical components that are selected and mixed to achieve a good cleaning performance and applicants satisfaction.
-Detergents comprise surfactants or a surfactant as main functional component, aside usually water and auxiliary materials (builders, enzymes, etc.).
+Detergents are formulated products used for cleaning, i.e. mixtures of various chemical components that are selected and mixed to achieve a good cleaning performance and user's satisfaction.
+Detergents contain of one or more surfactants as their main functional component, usually with water and auxiliary materials (builders, enzymes, etc.).